Home - Book Preview

 “Deke, I’m a geek,” Jeff told him.
 “I have been for years.
 In fact, I got straight A’s on my final report card last year.”
 Deke just blinked at him.
 “I’m probably near the top of my class right now.”

 “Yeah, so?”
 Jeff shrugged.
 “Why do the two have to be separate?
-When I leave Thompkins that might be the end of me ever playing sports competitively again.
-There may be people at this school who will go on to college sports, or maybe even get to the pros, but for the majority of us this will be it.
+When I leave Thompkins, that might be the end of me ever playing sports competitively again.
+There may be people at this school who will go on to play college sports or maybe even make it to the pros, but for most of us, this will be it.

 Deke looked thoughtful, as did the others who heard Jeff’s argument, so Jeff kept going.

-“You guys know Tom has a little brother, right?” he asked indicating Tom Jarrett.
+“You guys know Tom has a little brother, right?” he asked, indicating Tom Jarrett.
 Many of his teammates nodded.
 “Jack’s probably my best friend, with Kathy Stein a close second.
-With his medical problems Jack will never be able to play sports, and Kathy’s chosen not to.
+With his medical problems, Jack will never be able to play sports, and Kathy has chosen not to.
 Does that matter to me?
-No. I have the same sense of humor as they do, and we like hanging out together.
-End of story.
+No. I have the same sense of humor as they do, and we like hanging out together - end of story.

 Jeff climbed off his soapbox.
 He let his teammates roll his words around in their heads while they finished dressing.
 Tom Jarrett caught up to him as he walked out to the parking lot to catch his ride home.